OriginalAlien/TikTokBotter/README.md

 # TikTokBotter (UPDATED)
-This Is In Beta And I Will Be Updating It.
 Educational Purposes Only.
-Contact kunai#5936 For Assistance.
+Contact Dreamer#5114 for assistance.

 Uses Zefoy To Bot Your TikToks!
 Automatically Starts Again After Cool Down, You Can Have It Running In The Back Ground